Electricity

 We’re proud to be owned by Hydro Tasmania.

-They’re the biggest contributor of renewable energy in the country, and they’re looking at ways to double their generating capacity (which means more renewable energy for Australia).
+They’re the biggest contributor of renewable energy in the country, and they’re looking at ways to increase their generating capacity (which means more renewable energy for Australia).
 By supporting us, you’re helping them grow too.
 Learn more about Hydro Tasmania.

 More on renewables